Sleep Cool – Proven Sleep Hacks On How To Sleep Cooler

 Sleep Cool - Find a Breathable Cooling Pillow That Works For You

 Speaking of pillows, you’re going to want to find a good one.
-While that plush, super smushy pillow might feel nice around your head, it could be trapping hot air, making for a higher core temperature for your body.
+While that plush, super smushy pillow might feel nice around your head, it could be trapping hot air, making for a higher core temperature of your body.

 One of the best ways to sleep is to change your pillow if you’re sleeping hot.
 A firmer pillow encourages better air circulation and can help dissipate some of the heat coming from your body — rather than amplifying it by trapping heat next to your head.